 If your primary data is infected, you might think you can simply restore from a current backup.
 However, cybercriminals can infect both primary data and backups.
 That copy of your files in the cloud not only serves as a backup to data kept on-premises, but also serves as a backup to any backups kept on-prem.
 Managing versions and duplicate copies is key in maintaining an air tight plan against cybercrime.

 Ransomware changes your data by accessing and encrypting or deleting it, and most backup software is tuned for an incremental forever approach which will see that change, copy it and move it to your secondary storage, overwriting good backups with bad ones.
 Use software that not only tracks and reports on the volume of changes, but gives you action items before anything is actually copied.
 Aparavi allows administrators to set a threshold that alerts IT staff and can prevent good backups from being overwritten with bad ones.
 For example, if 80% of your data changes, do not copy anything and alert key personnel.

 Many best practices for complying with data privacy regulations are equally useful for ransomware defense.
 For example, any data stored offsite should be encrypted; a platform should use source node, AES 256-bit encryption, with keyring0style encrption.
 In this scenario, data is encrypted before and during transit but also at rest, all the way down to metadata, ensuring that only your organization and its highest levels of administration will have access to sensitive data.

+When it comes to how to avoid ransomware, basic training is critical.
 Since most ransomware originates from emails, it’s critical that employees learn to identify suspicious messages and attachments.
 Cybercriminals are adept at making emails look legit and important, even as if they come from your own HR department.
 Hold regular, mandatory trainings on cyberthreats, and if your coworkers grumble about it, bribe them with treats.
 That always works for us.